tamsantos/exchange-challenge/README.md

 ### How does it work?

-You can select a currency from a list of otpions and type the amount you whant to convert and the application does the convertion.
+You can select a currency from a list of otpions and type the amount you want to convert and the application does the convertion.
 The results are from the [fixer.io API](http://fixer.io/)

 ## First Setup